nxskok/pasias/docs/11-tidying-and-selecting-data.md

 `gather` is the tool.
-All the columns apart from `Species` contain frequencies, so that's what's ``the same''.
+All the columns apart from `Species` contain frequencies, so that's what's "the same".
 They are frequencies in disease-location combinations, so I'll call the column of "what's different" `disloc`.
 Feel free to call it `temp` for now if you prefer: